 Speaker Resistance Calculator-Series/Parallel

 Are you a technician or an audio enthusiast looking to calculate the resistance of multiple speakers to hook them up together?
 If yes, you are right here as I have done the hard work for you and provided you with a simple calculator.
-You can just insert the values of individual speaker for any type of wiring (series, parallel, or series-parallel) and get the total value calculated in seconds.
+You can just insert the values of individual speakers for any type of wiring (series, parallel, or series-parallel) and get the total value calculated in seconds.

 So what are you waiting for?
 Just get started below.